 - Vanilla ice cream for a creamy contrast

-- Fresh mint leaves for a touch of color and fresh flavor
+- Fresh mint leaves for color and fresh flavor

 Common Mistakes to Avoid When Making Strawberry Pie